 This month, we're more than a stone's throw away from Raleigh.
-On a recent visit to Connecticut, we discovered the historic stonework along the Iron Heritage Trail.
+On a recent trip to Connecticut, we discovered the historic stonework along the Iron Heritage Trail.
 The Iron Heritage Trail is a series of 58 blast furnaces, lime kilns, forges, iron mining and mill sites in northwestern Connecticut and the surrounding areas of Massachusetts and New York.

 At one time, this area was the center of America's iron industry.
 Today, it's a beautiful drive along lush rolling hills, quiet New England towns and for stone enthusiasts, more rambling walls than you can shake a chisel at.
 Here's a handful of interesting stops along the way:

-The Beckley Blast Furnace (above and four photos below) is located in East Canaan, Connecticut.
+The Beckley Blast Furnace (above and first four photos below) is located in East Canaan, Connecticut.
 It was constructed of locally quarried marble in 1847 and stands 40 feet high.
 Originally built 32 feet high, you can see where masons added 8 more feet to the top at some point during its operation.
 Stabilization and preservation of the furnace was completed in 1999.
 The furnace is on the National Register of Historic Places.
 With an annual river walk celebrating local heritage, it's the centerpiece of the Iron Heritage Trail.